 Interested farmers and farmers markets should contact their respective state agencies responsible for administering the WIC program within their state.
 A list of participating states’ administrating agencies and their coordinators’ contact information can be found on the FMNP Contacts list.

 FMNP was authorized to receive $20 million per year in the most recent CNR, also known as the 2010 Healthy, Hunger-Free Kids Act.
 However, as a discretionary program, the actual funding level for FMNP is determined each year by Congress in the annual agricultural appropriations bill.
 The chart below shows what the program has received in recent years.
-Future funding cannot be projected because funding levels are determined one year at a time by Congress.
+Future funding cannot be projected because funding levels are determined by Congress one year at a time.

 WIC Farmers Market Nutrition Program Funding